andyil/s3shutil/README.rst

 Contact
 ~~~~~~~~~~~~~~
 Just use it!
-You are also invited to send an email `andyworms@g mail.com <mailto:andyworms@g mail.com>`.
+You are also invited to send an email `andyworms@gmail.com`.
 All emails are eventually answered.
 Read the code, fork, open a PR, start a discussion.